May 03 2021

 - Dietary Changes such as Including foods rich in Magnesium

-Consumption of foods like spinach, chard, pumpkin seeds, yogurt, almonds, avocado, figs, and bananas are rich in magnesium and play an important role in fighting anxiety and depression.
-The presence of magnesium in the body also increases the production of the antioxidant glutathione which in turn helps in improving the functioning of the nervous system thereby providing relief from some of the symptoms of Asperger’s syndrome.
+Consumption of foods like spinach, chard, pumpkin seeds, yogurt, almonds, avocado, figs, and bananas is rich in magnesium and play an important role in fighting anxiety and depression.
+The presence of magnesium in the body also increases the production of the antioxidant glutathione, which in turn helps in improving the functioning of the nervous system thereby providing relief from some of the symptoms of Asperger’s syndrome.

 - Omega-3 Fatty Acid Foods & Supplements